Bingegang, Queensland: Education

 There are no schools in Bingegang.
-The nearest primary schools at Dingo State Schol in Dingo to the south and Middlemount Community School in Middlemount to the north-west.
-The nearest secondary schools are Middlemount Community School in Middlemount to the north-west and Blackwater State High School in Blackwater to the south-west.
+The nearest government primary schools are Dingo State School in Dingo to the south and Middlemount Community School in Middlemount to the north-west.
+The nearest government secondary schools are Middlemount Community School in Middlemount to the north-west and Blackwater State High School in Blackwater to the south-west.
 However, all of these schools are sufficiently distant that distance education and boarding schools would be other options.

 Attractions

 There is no public access allowed to the Bingegang Weir itself but boating and fishing is permitted if more than 200 m from the weir (or as signed).